April 19, 2026 · By Alex Morgan

 Floor-to-ceiling glass frames uninterrupted Biscayne Bay views from this 2-bed, 2.5-bath residence in Edgewater.
 At 1,450 square feet, the open layout connects a chef’s kitchen with quartz countertops and Miele appliances to a living area bathed in natural light.
 The primary suite offers a walk-in closet and spa-style bath with rainfall shower.
 Building amenities include a rooftop pool, fitness center, private marina, and 24-hour concierge.
 Located in the heart of Edgewater, you’re minutes from Wynwood galleries, Midtown shops, and the Adrienne Arsht Center.
 One assigned parking space plus storage included.

-[PRO TIP] Inject 2–3 neighborhood-specific keywords (street names, landmarks, district names) for local SEO.
-Zillow and Realtor.com search algorithms favor listing descriptions that include hyper-local terms.
-According to Zillow’s own seller resource hub, listings with specific neighborhood references receive measurably more search impressions than generic descriptions (Source: Zillow Research, 2024).
+[PRO TIP] Inject 2–3 neighborhood-specific keywords — street names, landmarks, district names — for local SEO.
+Zillow and Realtor.com favor listings with hyper-local terms.
+Zillow’s own seller resource hub found that listings with specific neighborhood references get measurably more search impressions than generic ones (Source: Zillow Research, 2024).

 Prompt 2: Fixer-Upper / Value-Add Framing